-- 4.8 The availability of facilities and support services in and around Strete means that it is a sustainable location for small scale growth.
+- 4.7 The availability of facilities and support services in and around Strete means that it is a sustainable location for small scale growth.
 There are fewer than 300 homes across the parish with about 230 of those being in the village.
-The Joint Local Plan anticipates that, as a guideline, about 10 new houses are likely to be built in the parish over the plan period (2014-2034). - 4.9 House prices are high and there is a particular need to provide some rented housing for locals.
-In 2015 a survey identified a definite need for four homes to meet local needs for housing the true figure is probably a little higher.
-Housing Needs Survey
+Development in scale with the village could help to meet local needs for affordable homes and some additional community infrastructure. - 4.8 House prices in the area are high and there is a particular need to provide some rented housing for locals.
+In 2015 a survey Housing Needs Survey identified a definite need for four homes to meet local needs for housing the true figure is expected to be a little higher within the plan period to 2034.
+The development plan for the area includes a 30% target for affordable housing provision.